-For regular medication please report to your dorm supervisor between 6.50am - 7.50am.
-On weekends, report to Linto Dorm.

-Due to its residential status, the WA College of Agriculture - Cunderdin has a heightened responsibility in respect to managing students who are unwell or who have a chronic medical condition.
+For regular medication please report to your dorm supervisor between 6.50am - 7.50am on weekdays and 8.00am on weekends.
+Due to its residential status, the WA College of Agriculture Cunderdin has a heightened responsibility in respect to managing students who are unwell or who have a chronic medical condition.
 This policy is in place to ensure students receive prompt and appropriate medical attention.
-It is also in place to ensure students with a chronic medical condition have regular access to medical support and are able to safely access as much of the educational programme as their condition allows.
+It is also in place to ensure students with a chronic medical condition have regular access to medical support and are able to safely access as much of the educational program as their condition allows.